-Before transferring the new speech sample to a speech 25 processor, the grammar associated with the speech sample is transferred to the target speech processor.
+Before transferring the new speech sample to a speech processor, the grammar associated with the speech sample is transferred to the target is speech processor.
 The grammar transfer may use a simple Least Recently Used (LRU) queue.
-If the speech processor contains enough empty space in its memory, then the indicated grammar is transferred 30 directly to the empty memory from mass storage.
+If the speech processor contains enough empty space in its 20 memory, then the indicated grammar is transferred directly to the empty memory from mass storage.
 Mass storage may include, but is not limited to, a disk, disk farm, or Redundant Array of Independent Disks (RAID), a high bandwidth disk farm.
-If not, then the least-recently-used grammar entry may be discarded, and the new grammar 35 information loaded into the vacated memory.
+If not, then the least-recently-used grammar entry may 25be discarded, and the new grammar information loaded into the vacated memory.

 The next step in processing the speech sample ensures that the current parameters associated with this user site are already cached in the specific speech processor's RAM.
-If these parameters are not present, then the least-recently-used parameter cache entry may be evicted from the cache. the system may offer the user site manager the opportunity to erase or modify the new speaker parameters.
-The inputs to the speech recognition software module may include a speech sample, an individual user's speech parameters, and the grammar to be recognized.
-The speech
+If these parameters are not present, then the least-recently-used parameter cache entry may be evicted from the cache.

 To do this, the oldest cache entry on this speech processor is first examined to see if it has been modified.
-If it has, the cache entry is stored to mass storage, and the cache slot is then declared vacant.
-Next, the user site speech parameters 45 associated with the new speech sample are loaded into the vacated cache block.
-During the relatively long access times needed to load a new set of user site parameters from mass storage (and optionally to write the old parameters to the disk, etc.), the current speech sample may be held in the 50 input buffer in a waiting state.
+If it has, the 35 cache entry is stored to mass storage, and the cache slot is then declared vacant.
+Next, the user site speech parameters associated with the new speech sample are loaded into the vacated cache block.
+During the relatively long access times needed to load a new set of user site parameters from mass storage (and ${40}$ optionally to write the old parameters to the disk, etc.), the current speech sample may be held in the input buffer in a waiting state.

-After the new household speech parameters are loaded into the targeted speech processor, the speech sample is moved into the work queue for the speech processor.
-This minimizes speech processor delay for processing other 55 speech requests during disk accesses.
+After the new household speech parameters are loaded into the targeted speech processor, the speech sample is moved 45 into the work queue for the speech processor.
+This minimizes speech processor delay for processing other speech requests during disk accesses.
 Instead, the speech processor may process other speech samples associated with user sites whose parameters are already in the cache.

-Once the speech parameters associated with a speech sample are available in the speech processor, the speech 60 sample may be assigned to the speech processor by placing a description of the speech sample into the target speech processor's work queue.
-As speech samples are processed, they may be removed from the front of the work queue by the speech processor.
-65 processor's local memory, and the status of this speech sample changed to Next.
+Once the speech parameters associated with a speech sample are available in the speech processor, the speech sample may be assigned to the speech processor by placing a description of the speech sample into the target speech processor's work queue.
+As speech samples are processed, they 55 may be removed from the front of the work queue by the speech processor.

+Eventually, the speech processor reaches the current input sample.
+The speech sample is transferred into the speech processor's local memory, and the status of this speech 60 sample changed to Next.
 This transfer may occur in parallel with the processing of the prior speech sample, ensuring that speech processor utilization is maximized.